Practicing radical acceptance has the potential to improve lives and create goodwill throughout society.

 Now, don’t let the fact that you aren’t an alcoholic deter you from exploring this VERY deep & life-changing concept.

-The quote comes from page 417 in the main text of Alcoholics Anonymous, which is in a story entitled, “Acceptance is the Answer.”
+The quote comes from page 417 in the main text of Alcoholics Anonymous.
+It’s part of a story entitled, “Acceptance is the Answer.”

 In this story, a doctor comes to terms with his own insanity, and begins to practice the program of spiritual principles outlined in this book as a means of solving his problems.

-There are many great quotes from this story, but the one that stands out above all others is this paragraph on page 417 of the big book of Alcoholics Anonymous.
+There are many great quotes from this story, but the one that stands out above all others is this paragraph.

 But the part that is not quoted as often is the paragraph that immediately follows this one.
-This was a major spiritual moment in my life, the kind of moment where real hope and trust can be found.
+This was a major spiritual moment in my life.
+It was the kind of moment where real hope and trust can be found.

 Shakespeare said, “All the world’s a stage, and all the men and women merely players”.
 He forgot to mention that I was the chief critic.
 I was always able to see every flaw in every person, every place, and every situation.
 And I was always glad to point it out.
 Because I knew you wanted perfection, just as I did.
 Acceptance has taught me that there is a bit of good in the worst of us and a bit of bad in the best of us; that we are all children of God and we each have a right be here.
 When I complain about me or about you, I am complaining about God’s handiwork.
 I am saying that I know better than God.Alcoholics Anonymous, 4th edition p.
 417